Saklon Amada

-Saklon Amada is a 2010 Indian Meitei language film directed by L. Surjakanta and produced by Guruaribam John Sharma.
+Saklon Amada is a 2010 Manipuri film directed by L. Surjakanta and produced by Guruaribam John Sharma.
 The movie is a production of Narayan Sharma Films (N.S.
 Films).
 Produced with a vision of women empowerment, the film stars Kaiku Rajkumar, Maya Choudhury, Thingom Pritam and Daisy Kh. in the lead roles.
 The movie was premiered at Shankar Talkies, Lamphel in February 2010.
 It was later released at Pratap Talkies, Paona Bazar and many other theatres of Manipur.

 The film bagged the Best Feature Film Award at the 1st MANIFA 2012 organised by Sahitya Seva Samiti, Kakching.

-Synopsis
+Plot

 The film narrates the story of Memthoi who faces continuous harassments from her immoral husband and her mother-in-law.
 She returns to her parental home and raises her daughter there.
 Ningthem stands strongly for Memthoi and constantly insist her to start a new life together.
 She has a soft corner for Ningthem but does not yield to his insistence.